Finding a Good Counselor

 Your Marriage Counselor - Couples & Marriage Counseling in New Jersey

 Locations - Call Dr. Marty @ 1-888-281-5850

 During my 34 years of being a marriage counselor, I have learned that there are many things we can do to help couples with problems.
-I can teach you how to: improve communications, deal with emotional pain, and anger.

 I will help you to find answers to difficult problems in your relationship through counseling.

 In counseling, we can find solutions.
 When couples first start counseling everything seems to be falling apart.
 When people come to see me they have a lot of anger, hurt, and sadness.
 Some people are panicky and others are doubtful about whether or not they want to be married.